Flow length and size distributions in campus Internet traffic: Methodology

 \subsection{Collecting of flow records}

 The collecting of flow records is the starting point for constructing a network flow model.
 This step is crucial for obtaining accurate flow feature histograms and resulting mixture models.
 In this paper we assume that flow records are collected by the network equipment (hardware or software).
 The well known solutions allowing this are Cisco NetFlow, IPFIX and sFlow.
 The most common architecture of such concepts consist of two main components: an exporter that is responsible for creation of flow records from observed traffic and a collector that collects and processes flow records generated by the exporter.
+Collector is usually a software running on a commodity server.

 Most importantly, packets must not be sampled by the exporter.
 Packet sampling techniques introduce bias to the collected data, which must be compensated for.
 The estimation of flows features histograms from sampled data was extensively studied in \cite{duffield2003estimating}, \cite{yang2009sample}, \cite{antunes2016estimation} and \cite{antunes2019regularized}, and falls outside scope of this paper.
 NetFlow and IPFIX exporters usually can operate in non-sampling mode.
 This is not always the case for sFlow, which sometimes imposes mandatory sampling.
 Therefore, before starting data collection, hardware or software must be configured to work in a non-sampling mode.